 - Maintains high strength at elevated temperatures

-Screws made from A-286 are known for their high strength, creep resistance and oxidation resistance at elevated temperatures.
-This iron-nickel-chromium alloy (once age-hardened) provides A-286 screws with high levels of strength from room temperature up to about 1300°F (700°C).
+A286 (1.4980) screws, also known as Alloy 660 screws are stainless steel alloy which contains iron, nickel and chromium.
+A286 screws are known for their high strength, creep resistance and oxidation resistance at elevated temperatures once age hardened.
+As a result, A286 screws provide high levels of strength from room temperature up to about 1300°F (700°C).

-A-286 screws are mildly corrosion resistant.
-While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1300°F (700°C) in conditions that would typically be found in high temperature exhaust streams.
+A286 screws are also mildly corrosion resistant.
+While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1500°F (815°C) in conditions that would typically be found in high temperature exhaust streams.

 A286 screws are not only usable for high temperatures, it can also be used for subzero applications.
 Since it remains ductile at cryogenic temperatures, it can be a good choice for non-magnetic strength down to around -320°F. Click here to view a chart on the mechanical properties of A286 screws at cryogenic temperatures

 Because of the properties of Alloy 660 / A286, these screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
 In addition, A286 / Alloy 660 is also non-magnetic and finds a niche in non-magnetic cryogenic equipment.
 Extreme Bolt & Fastener also provides A286 to ASTM A453 Grade 660 specification.
 This specification ensures accurate standards for tensile and stress rupture properties, which is critical for many high temperature applications.

 Resources: A286 Torque Specs